-Upon admission to the Ph.D. program, a Program of Study will be developed for each student by the Graduate Coordinator and approved by the Department Chair.
-Decisions regarding additional coursework will be made by the student's assigned faculty dissertation advisor and such courses will become part of the Program of Study.
-This approach will give maximum flexibility for addressing differing student qualifications and interests and for ensuring that pertinent courses are taken.
+Upon admission to the Ph.D. program, a program of study is developed for each student by the faculty advisor and approved by the program director and department chair.
+Students who did not complete the M.S. program in biostatistics with the Department of Bioinformatics and Biostatistics may be required to complete additional coursework normally offered in the M.S. program.
+Decisions regarding additional coursework are made by the student's assigned faculty advisor and such courses become part of the program of study.
+This approach gives maximum flexibility for addressing differing student qualifications and interests.